cmusatyalab/elijah-openstack/README.md

 ## Troubleshooting
 If you have any problems after installing OpenStack++ cloudlet extension, please follow below steps to narrow the problem.

+### Resumed VMs have incorrect IP address
+When you resume a base VM you did not create (for example, the Ubuntu Precise image found here [Sample Base VM](https://storage.cmusatyalab.org/cloudlet-vm/precise-hotplug-new.zip) ) the network configuration may have been entirely different when the image was created.
+This can cause difficulty connecting to the VM.
+Soft rebooting the instance from the 'Project->Instances' panel should result in the proper IP addressed being assigned from the pool that was created when the `nova create-network` command was issued.